Five Effective B2B Email Marketing Techniques & Examples

 Moving away from the illustrative design blocks at the top, the rest of the newsletter focuses on using stock photography to highlight some of InVision’s other blog content.
-This contrast in imagery is also a great way to test what kind of visuals work better for your audience – stock photos or illustrations.
+This contrast in imagery is also a great way to test what kind of visuals work better for your audience, stock photos or illustrations.

 With the sole purpose of educating their audience, InVision’s newsletter is more likely to move their non-customer readers into using their platform in the future.

-With B2B email marketing, once a potential customer signs up to receive your newsletter, you need to send an effective onboarding email that helps him/her become familiar with the main features of your product.
+With B2B email marketing, once a potential customer signs up to receive your newsletter, you need to send an effective onboarding email that helps them become familiar with the main features of your product.